 Late Meals or Packed Lunch?

 Sometimes you’ll have late lectures or sports practice, and won’t be here at dinnertime – don’t worry, you won’t miss out.
-Meals can be put aside and reheated when you return.
+On Monday to Thursday nights, meals can be put aside and reheated when you return.
 Similarly, if you can’t get back to College for lunch, simply take a sandwich or roll with you – the salad bar is set up each morning.
 This means that you’ll save money by not having to buy lunch on campus.
-If all else fails, the College kitchenette is open 24 hours per day, and stocks bread, cheese, cereal and milk, so you’ll never go hungry.
+If all else fails, the College kitchenette is a student privilege and is usually open 24 hours per day, and stocks bread, cheese, cereal and milk, so it is rare that you should ever be hungry.

 Sharing meals is an important part of life at St Mary’s, and a really great way to get to know other students.
 Each College has its own unspoken rituals, and at St Mary’s there’s a tradition of filling tables from the front.
 This means that you won’t feel anxious about where to sit, and you won’t be left alone on a table.
 Just like at home, you’ll always look forward to meal times.
 And like at home, you’ll be asked to help out with some of the meal preparation or clean up – but only one meal per week, which isn’t much to ask.
 Plus, time flies when you’re helping out with your friends.